 The hard part’s over!
 Now you’ll want to weave in your starting tail, making sure to pull it across to make an even front edge.

-Once the tail is weaved in, it’s time to make the tassel!
+It’s time to make the tassel!
 Using one strand of your yarn, make 11 loops about 10 inches long.

 Cut the loops at the ends of the strands.
 Grab your smaller wooden ring, a wooden bead and your sewing needle.
 Taking another strand of yarn, bring one end through the bead, up through the ring, and back through the bead again.
 Tie the ring and bead to the tassel strands in the middle.